decentralized-identity/keri/docs/Q-and-A.md

 Let's list a few to see how much of human digital life it covers:
 - All social media: Twitter, Facebook, Instagram, Telegram, Signal, etc.
 - All public content creation: YouTube, SoundCloud, Spotify, etc.
--All current registries: NPM, all app stores, all things that use those registries (basically every piece of software on the planet)
+-All current registries: NPM, all app stores, all things that use those registries
+    (basically every piece of software on the planet)
 - All publicly registered objects: cars, boats, airplanes, etc.
 Put it this way: very few use cases on this planet will not directly, or within them, rely on publicly iterable, globally registered persona DIDs.
 But that said, I'm interested in hearing other opinions or counter arguments to the contrary.
+(_@csuwildcat_)
 ```
 *There is an implicit need for the registry to track its entries as DIDs.
 I guess those 95% use cases will have to get other types of DIDs for that?*